Bernullys/cs50_sql/README.md

         Data could also be stored in a csv format.
         First we have to start from zero, create a database file and import the file we the data:
             .import --csv --skip 1 csv_file.csv table_name
             --skip 1 is to avoid adding the first row of the csv file but this is when we already have the table with the column names.

         If we have a data form in a csv without an id column, we can do it in a different way.
-We will to use a temporary table:
+We will use a temporary table:
             .import --csv csv_file.csv temporary_table
             This time we won't need to skip line 1 because this way is reconized as the column names.
         Next, we will select the data(without primary keys) from temporary_table and move it to out table_name, which was the goal all along.
         We can do:
             INSERT INTO "table_name" ("column1", ...)
             SELECT "column1", ...
 FROM "temporary_table";